hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/ListConfiguration.md

 ## List Configuration

-The following are the example configurations.
+The following are example list configurations.

 **Declarative:**